AD Authentication Fails Due to Windows Updates

 May 12, 2022 by Taylor Krieg

 UPDATED (05/23/22): Microsoft has issued emergency out-of-band (OOB) updates to fix Active Directory (AD) authentication difficulties.
 The OOB Windows updates are only available through the Microsoft Update Catalog and will not be available via Windows Update.
-You can find more information about these updates here.
+You can find more information about these updates in this article.

 Microsoft is investigating a known problem that causes authentication failures for various Windows services after users installed Windows updates from the May 2022 Patch Tuesday.
 It seems some policies are failing upon installing this month’s security upgrades due to a mismatch in user credentials.
 The updates were very important, because they patched two severe issues (CVE-2022-26931 and CVE-2022-26923)with the more severe, CVE-2022-26923, allowing attackers access to low-privileged accounts to upgrade privileges to domain admin.